 There are two major drawbacks with ni200.
 First, nickel wire is soft and can be difficult to work into uniform coils.
 Once mounted, the coils can easily deform when wicking.

 Second, it’s pure nickel, which some people might be uncomfortable vaping on.
-On top of that, many people do have nickel allergy or various degrees of sensitivity.
-While some of the other wires also have a nickel component (stainless steel and nichrome), it is not the primary component.
+On top of that, many people do have a nickel allergy or various degrees of sensitivity.
+While stainless steel also has nickel in its alloy, it is not the primary component.
 If you belong in the above category you should stay away from nickel and nichrome, and be cautious with stainless steel.

-The last wire we will look at is titanium, which is another TC-only wire, composed of pure titanium.
+The last wire we will look at is titanium, which is another TC-only wire.

 There is some controversy surrounding the safety of titanium wire when used for vaping.
 Heating it can release a toxic component (titanium dioxide) above 1200 ℉ (648 ℃).
 Also, like magnesium, if titanium ignites it is extremely difficult to extinguish.
 Some shops will not even sell the wire due to liability and safety issues.